The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Additional Results

 We observe that differences in accuracies are typically less than 1 point between the two training algorithms.
 On average across the datasets, the difference is about 0.7 points.
 This is a small but consistent gap, and hence it will be valuable for future work to study the causes of this gap and identify ways to align the train and explanation-time distributions without losing any model accuracy on test data.

 \paragraph{Results with Reduced Search Budget.} In Table~\ref{tab:250_table}, we give results for a reduced search budget of 1000 forward passes \emph{across} sparsity levels, i.e. 250 per sparsity level.
 This setup favors salience-based methods which can easily give explanations at varying sparsity levels.
 With too many sparsity levels, \textbf{this evaluation is heavily biased toward salience-based methods}, since it spreads the compute for search methods across sparsity levels.
 We use a constant budget per sparsity for results in the main paper because we view the use of multiple sparsity levels as an attempt to average results across possible desired settings, and explanations at multiple sparsities may not always be needed.
 But ultimately, user preferences will dictate whether explanations at multiple levels of sparsity are desired.
 This discussion aside, the results are as follows: compared to the best salience-based method, LIME, \textbf{search methods are preferable in 15 of 24 comparisons}, while \textbf{LIME is preferable in 8 of 24 comparisons} (at statistical significance of $p<.05$).
-Comparing within search methods, Parallel Local Search is preferable to Random Search 7 times and Random Search is preferable one time (at $p<.05$).
+Comparing within search methods, PLS is preferable to Random Search 7 times and Random Search is preferable one time (at $p<.05$).
 We observe that LIME performs best on Comprehensiveness, and therefore we suggest that LIME may be the best method when explanations are desired at many sparsity levels, the compute budget is heavily limited, and one is optimizing for Comprehensiveness.
-Otherwise, Parallel Local Search remains the preferable method.
+Otherwise, PLS remains the preferable method.

-\paragraph{Results with RoBERTa Models.} Shown in Table~\ref{tab:roberta_table}, we give a comparison between LIME, Random Search, and Parallel Local Search using RoBERTa-Base as our task model, as opposed to the BERT-Base setting in the main paper experiments.
+\paragraph{Results with RoBERTa Models.} Shown in Table~\ref{tab:roberta_table}, we give a comparison between LIME, Random Search, and PLS using RoBERTa-Base as our task model, as opposed to the BERT-Base setting in the main paper experiments.
 Results are given for a subset of datasets, with the same compute budget as in the main paper, using 10 Counterfactual-Trained RoBERTa-Base models on each dataset.
-We observe similar trends and improvements using Parallel Local Search as with BERT-Base.
-Parallel Local Search is the best method in each condition and consistently outperforms Random Search, unlike LIME.
+We observe similar trends and improvements using PLS as with BERT-Base.
+PLS is the best method in each condition and consistently outperforms Random Search, unlike LIME.